cleavr/cleaverdocs/content/documentation/custom-servers.md

 </base-alert>

 ## Custom Server Considerations
-When connecting to a custom server, Cleavr will not have connectivity that Cleavr has with integrated VPS providers.
+When connecting to a custom server, Cleavr will not have the same connectivity that Cleavr has with integrated VPS providers.
 There are some additional considerations to be aware of when using the Custom Server option.

 - To add a custom server, you must have Ubuntu 20.04x64 installed on the server and you must be able to SSH into the server as root user to run a command prior to Cleavr imaging the server.